patconnole/openc2_companion/README.md

 ```

 Ok, we've covered the minimum payload.
-Anything else to
+Anything else we need to be up to spec?

 Yes!
 The forgotten children of OpenC2: the headers.
 In the Language Spec, they're known as Common Message Elements, and their presense and format is completely dependent on what Transport you are using.
-When sending the above examples over HTTP, you need to include
+When sending the above examples over HTTP, you need to include the following header:

+    Content-type: application/openc2-cmd+json;version=1.0

+That header combines TWO Common Message Elements: content_type and msg_type.
+You would only know this by reading the HTTPS Transfer Spec.

 * **Transfer-Dependent Headers** : Known as [Common Message Elements](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs02/oc2ls-v1.0-cs02.html#32-message) in Language Spec.
 The presence and format of these are completely dependent on the Transfer Spec.
 For example, the HTTPS combines content_type and msg_type into one field.